core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 A DNS response indicates either success or failure in the Response code of the DNS header (see {{!RFC1035}} Section 4.1.1).
-It is RECOMMENDED that CoAP responses that carry any valid DNS response use a `2.xx Success` response code.
-A response to a GET or FETCH request SHOULD use the `2.05 Content` code.
-A response to a POST request SHOULD use the ^2.01 Created` code.
+It is RECOMMENDED that CoAP responses that carry any valid DNS response use a "2.xx Success" response code.
+A response to a GET or FETCH request SHOULD use the "2.05 Content" code.
+A response to a POST request SHOULD use the "2.01 Created" code.

 CoAP responses use non-successful response codes MUST NOT contain any payload